-Welcome to the website for Friends of Mana Island (or FOMI)
+Kia ora and Welcome to the Friends of Mana Island Website

-Mana Island is a predator-free island located off the coast of New Zealand, near Porirua.
+Mana Island is a predator-free island located off the coast of Porirua, New Zealand.

 Friends of Mana Island (FOMI) is a volunteer group formed in 1998 to provide support for the Department of Conservation (DOC) in the restoration of Mana Island.
 We also work in collaboration with Ngāti Toa as tangata whenua.
 FOMI’s volunteers work on restoration projects on Mana Island.
 FOMI also runs guided trips to the island for visitors.

 See Colin Miskelly and Annemieke Hendriks’ “Report on a visit to Mana Island 10-27 October 2022” for the latest information on seabird numbers, weeding efforts, 5 minute bird count results, and flax weevil impacts monitoring.

 2021 Performance Report (PDF) Read a summary of FOMI’s activities and key achievements of financial year 2021.